-With over 40,000 tree and shrub seedlings being planted throughout local watersheds in the 2017 Ganaraska Region Conservation Authority (GRCA) tree planting season, the GRCA is encouraging landowners to think about tree planting for 2018 this winter.
+With over 73,000 tree and shrub seedlings being planted and distributed throughout local watersheds in the 2020 Ganaraska Region Conservation Authority (GRCA) tree planting season, the GRCA is encouraging landowners to think about tree planting for 2021 this fall.

-Trees add to the watersheds ecosystems by increasing connectivity and providing for wildlife habitat, but also increase the beauty and timber potential of the area.
+The trees will add to the watersheds ecosystems by increasing connectivity, providing for wildlife habitat, but will also increase the beauty and timber potential of the area.
 Seedlings will eventually grow to be large trees that will provide many benefits to the environment and your property:

 - Consider establishing a windbreak to help reduce home heating costs, or shade trees to reduce home cooling costs.